Senior Resources » 8 Thrifty Tips for Seniors to Save Money When Eating Out

 8 Thrifty Tips for Seniors to Save Money When Eating Out

 Eating out is a wonderful way to spend time with friends and family.
-Not to mention, you get to sit back, relax, and let somebody else prepare your meal!
+Not to mention, you get to sit back, relax, and let somebody else cook your meal!
 But did you know the average American household spends over $3,000 eating out every year?
 That’s nearly $300 per month!
-It goes without saying that eating out is pricey.
+Eating out is pricey!
 Fortunately, there are things you can do to make it a little less extravagant.
-Here are 8 thrifty tips to save money when eating out.

 Advertisement.